Carrie Fisher’s Dog Gary Missed Her Memorial But Found A Forever Home

 “Gary is mental also.
 My mother says Gary is a hooligan,” Carrie joked.
 “Gary is like my heart.
 Gary is very devoted to me and that calms me down.
 He’s anxious when he’s away from me.”

 While Carrie Fisher’s daughter and Gary were both present for the private memorial held for the beloved Star Wars actress and her mother Debbie Reynolds shortly after their deaths, fans were surprised that neither attended the public celebration of life.
-Initially it was reported that both would attend.
+Initially, it was reported that both would attend.

 Following the memorial, however, Todd Fisher explained that Carrie’s daughter Billie may have still been too raw to grieve in public.
 Lourd reportedly opted instead for a quiet dinner with her father that night.